 Every day carbon moves in a natural cycle.
 From morning to evening and through the night, plants and animals trade oxygen and carbon dioxide in an ebb and flow that supports both, without changing the total quantity in the system.

 However the oil and gas burned to power the industrial world adds to the total every day.
 The morning commute releases a pulse of carbon dioxide that spreads from the highways outward.
 Through the day fuel burned in cars, ships, and airplanes leaves invisible linear clouds of exhaust on the landscape, the seas, and in the skies.

 In the evening, internet use peaks, firing up server farms in a wave across the globe, which push powerplants to burn yet more fuel, releasing yet more carbon dioxide.
 At night, when the highways are quiet, long-distance trucks deliver goods to market, trains rumble into cities and cargo planes fly.

-Every day the sun lights the Earth with about 10,000 times the energy used.
+Every day the sun lights the Earth with about 10,000 times the energy created by burning fuel.
 During the day solar energy increases in a parabolic curve that crests at noon then declines as the sun descends in the sky.
 Off-shore breeze in the morning turns to on-shore breeze in the evening.
 At night, heat that has been absorbed by buildings, rocks, and water reradiates back into the cooler air.